dwgnr/jupyterhub-docker/README.md

 - Containerized single user Jupyter servers, using [DockerSpawner](https://github.com/jupyterhub/dockerspawner)
-- Some form of authentication e.g. PAM or LDAP
+- Some form of authentication e.g. PAM or LDAP (currently only Dummy authentication though)
 - User data persistence
-- HTTPS proxy based on (Traefik)[https://traefik.io/]
+- HTTP(S) proxy based on (Traefik)[https://traefik.io/]

-## Required changes
+## Required file changes
-The following changes might be necessary to get this running in a server environment:
+The following changes might be necessary to get this running in your environment:

 - In [`.env`](.env), set the variable `HOST` to the name of the server you intend to host your deployment on.